vignettes/pseudobulk_transcriptomics.Rmd

 To create pseudobulk samples from the single cell samples, we will

-use a helper function called aggregate_cells
+use a helper function called aggregate_cells, available in

 this workshop package.
 This function will combine the single cells into